asbjoern1982/killcounter/README.md

 # killcounter

-Fiddled around with the animal kill counter from [adaptt](http://www.adaptt.org/about/the-kill-counter.html) and this my own version.
-Minor improvements are putting data in an array instead of seperate lists and using time difference instead of number of a counter.
+Fiddled around with the animal kill counter from [adaptt](http://www.adaptt.org/about/the-kill-counter.html) and this my version.

+Minor improvements are
+* data is kept together rather than in separate lists
+* using time difference instead of number of a counter.
+* comments